PasaLab/marlin/README.md

 This branch(spark-marlin) built on a custom version Spark to get better performance for matrix operations, however this branch has not been published out.
 If you use the official version Spark, please refer to `master` branch.

 ##Prerequisites
 As Marlin is built on top of Spark, you need to get the Spark installed first.
 If you are not clear how to setup Spark, please refer to the guidelines [here](http://spark.apache.org/docs/latest/).
 Currently, this branch is developed on the APIs of Spark 2.0.x version.
-The optimized Spark Source code is [here]().
+The optimized Spark Source code is in directory 'Spark-2.0.2-src' in this branch.

 ##Compile Marlin
 We have offered a default `build.sbt` file, make sure you have installed [mvn] and you can just type `mvn package`	to get a package.